refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 Let's create a component that will render when a user wants to create a new product.
 The component will render a form that a user can fill and submit to create a new product.
 To easily manage the forms, we will use react-hook-forms.

-The headless refine project template we created using the refine.new platform integrates the [`@refinedev/react-hook-form`](https://github.com/refinedev/refine/tree/master/packages/react-hook-form) adapter out of the box.
+The headless Refine project template we created using the refine.new platform integrates the [`@refinedev/react-hook-form`](https://github.com/refinedev/refine/tree/master/packages/react-hook-form) adapter out of the box.
 However, we need to install `react-hook-form` to use some of the features the `@refinedev/react-hook-form` adapter doesn't export.

 Use the command below to install `react-hook-form`.